 The Cooch Behar palace, built by Maharaja Nripendra Narayan, is also known as the Victoria Jubilee Palace since it was built in 1887, the year of Queen Victoria’s Golden Jubilee.
 Built in Italian Renaissance style, on 1,400 acres of land, it is believed to have been inspired by Buckingham Palace due to its scale and setting.
 The palace had fallen into disrepair and was ultimately taken over by the Indian government to be restored.
 It is now a museum.

 Laxmi Vilas Palace, Vadodara

-Laxmi Vilas Palace in Vadodara is believed to be one of the largest private residences in the world, four times the size of Buckingham Palace.
+Laxmi Vilas Palace in Vadodara is believed to be one of the largest private residences in the world.
 It was constructed in 1890 in the Indo-Saracenic style of architecture, and was commissioned by Maharaja Sayajirao Gaekwad III, ruler of the former princely state of Baroda.
 With more than 180 rooms, it is known for its Durbar Hall, one of the most magnificent in India.